cylewitruk/stacks-regtest-env/README.md

 ### Data Synchronization
 _We'll use the **environment id** of `2024010110101` and Docker container id `99e74a576e79` for examples in this section._

+#### Mounted Volumes

-The logs for running services are mounted to the local `logs` directory associated to the Docker `container id` as a Docker volume in the respective environment's path.
-For example, a logs directory may be `./environments/2024010110101/99e74a576e79/logs`.
+The logs for running services are mounted to the local `logs` directory associated with the environment.
+For example, the logs directory for the above example would be `./environments/2024010110101/logs`.

+Each container is responsible for writing its own logs, and for services which can have multiple instances will append their container id to the filename, for example `stacks-node-99e74a576e79.log` for the above container.

+#### Synchronized Data

 The `monitor.sh` script is responsible for synchronizing data between the host and running services, when an environment is active.